MatrixPanda/FinalProject/README.md

 To Run Code, in multiplayer run server, client 1, then client 2 Single player just run after game is over sends score data to server, server writes score to file.
-OPEN pokemon folder to see UI had some integration issues earlier with our codes.
+OPEN pokemon folder to see UI had some integration issues earlier with our codes. for pokemon folder:
+1. Select your Pokemon in the second window
+2. Type in the Move you want to use
+3. Press the button to start battle